lazzurs/terraform-aws-ecs/README.md

 # AWS ECS Terraform Module
 Terraform module that deploys an ECS autoscaling group.
 If you include an EFS ID and EFS Security Group, it will also mount the EFS volume to the ECS instances.

 # Deploying with EFS
 By default, the module will deploy without trying to mount an EFS volume.

+There are two modes of using EFS with this module, either using EFS as a mounted file system on the hosts or as volumes for the containers.

+If using EFS as volumes in the containers you will need to provide the security groups used for the EFS volumes.

-If you attempt to deploy the EFS at the same time as the ECS cluster, a race condition exists where the autoscaling group gets created before the mount targets have finished being created.
+If using EFS as a mounted filesystem and you attempt to deploy the EFS at the same time as the ECS cluster, a race condition exists where the autoscaling group gets created before the mount targets have finished being created.
 To avoid this, you can set the depends_on_efs variable to the aws_efs_mount_target output.
 This way, the autoscaling group won't get created until the EFS mount targets have been created.

 ## Usage

+This example is showing using EFS as a mounted filesystem on the hosts.

 ```hcl
 module "ecs-0" {
   source                        = "AustinCloudGuru/ecs/aws"